coreboot/chrome-ec/docs/case_closed_debugging_gsc.md

 disabling hardware write protect, you may need to also disable software write protect.

-To determine if the board you are using has this issue:
+If you suspect the board you are using has this issue, you can try this:

 1. Disable write protect using the GSC console command: